Navid200/xDrip/docs/Nightscout/FullDisk.md

 sudo lsblk
 ```
 ![](./images/lsblk2.png)
 You can see that partition sdb1 has grown to occupy the added disk space.
+You can now exit (close) the terminal.

 - 16- Go back to the VM instances page.
 Click on the recovery instance name.
 Click on Edit.
 Scroll down to Additional disks.
 Click on x to remove disk.
 Click on save.
 ![](./images/DetachAdditionalDisk.png)